giammyisjammy/interlogica-coding-assignment/apps/storefront/README.md

 Sadly I couldn't find a quick solution for this.
 The web hive mind proposed some solutions but were all either time expensive, uneffective or both.

+> Some of the tries I made:
+>
-- May be some symlink magic made by Volta/pnpm which broke the download [in a similar way of this Ubuntu user](https://github.com/prisma/prisma/issues/13717)
+> - May be some symlink magic made by Volta/pnpm which broke the download [in a similar way of this Ubuntu user](https://github.com/prisma/prisma/issues/13717)
-- May be a missing/broken file from the [Prisma mirrors](https://binaries.prisma.sh).
+> - May be a missing/broken file from the [Prisma mirrors](https://binaries.prisma.sh).
 Solved by the Prisma maintainers re-running the build at a specific commit (unfortunately I cannot find the Github discussion link anymore)
-- May be some SSL support but the solution from [here](https://github.com/prisma/prisma/issues/13133) didn't work for me
+> - May be some SSL support but the solution from [here](https://github.com/prisma/prisma/issues/13133) didn't work for me
-- May be some WSL/Windows specific black magic.
+> - May be some WSL/Windows specific black magic.
 [This guy](https://github.com/prisma/prisma/issues/1642#issuecomment-587985335) solved it by reinstalling his WSL box and re-running the command.
 Sadly, it is out of question for me because I cannot afford to go throughout a complete Linux reinstall on my machine ATM.
+>
+> Of course, Docker hanging and crashing WSL at random times didn't quite worked on my favour and slowed down my progress immensely.
+I tried hard, for sure, but I preferred to move on.

+I ended up hardcoding some dummy data to make sure the UI was consistent and called it a day.
+After all, I think there's still a ton of value into this app - heck, the entire interface is coded from scratch without any external component libraries!
+I'm kinda proud of this.

 ## Documentation